Fundamental Work Scaling and Non-Extensivity in Critical Engines: Introduction

-Extensive studies across diverse platforms, including Heisenberg spin chains \cite{PURKAIT2022128180,HeHeZheng,HXYZ2,2OttoEngines3}, anisotropic qubit systems \cite{calladin2023,Castorene1}, and models with Dzyaloshinskii–Moriya interactions \cite{2qubitsStirling2,Kuznetsova,WOS:000452093900005,1QubitEngine1}, have reported enhanced work output and efficiency when thermodynamic cycles operate across a QCP.
-Nevertheless, a general and exact analytical characterization of the necessary and sufficient conditions to attain Carnot efficiency in critical quantum Stirling engines has remained open, with many results relying on numerics or model-specific features, leaving questions about universality and the role of ground-state degeneracies.
+Extensive studies across diverse platforms, including Heisenberg spin chains \cite{PURKAIT2022128180,HeHeZheng,HXYZ2,2OttoEngines3}, anisotropic qubit systems \cite{calladin2023,Castorene1}, and models with Dzyaloshinskii–Moriya (DMI) and Kaplan, Shekhtman, Entin-Wohlman, and Aharony (KSEA) interactions \cite{2qubitsStirling2,2qubitsStirling3,Kuznetsova,WOS:000452093900005,1QubitEngine1,doi:10.1142/S0217979225502340,2qubitsStirling5,2qubitsStirling8,ExchangeCoupling,Cruz2023,Benabdallah,PhysRevB.96.220401,ESCUER1994139}, have reported enhanced work output and efficiency when thermodynamic cycles operate across a GLC.
+Nevertheless, a general and exact analytical characterization of the necessary and sufficient conditions to attain Carnot efficiency in critical quantum quasi-static Stirling engines has remained elusive.
+Many current results rely heavily on numerical simulations or model-specific features.
+Moreover, even when closed-form analytical expressions for thermodynamic quantities are derived, the mathematical complexity of functions like entropy---arising from diverse interactions---obscures which physical mechanisms are truly responsible for maximizing efficiency, particularly regarding the specific role of ground-state degeneracies at low temperatures.

-Here we present a general analytical framework for Stirling engines operating at a QCP.
-We show that, in the low-temperature and large-gap regime, a cycle executed between a critical point with degeneracy $g_{\text{crit}}$ and a high-field point with degeneracy $g_{0}$ achieves precisely Carnot efficiency, with net work given by a simple universal expression that depends only on the reservoir temperatures and the degeneracy ratio.
-We validate this result by quantitative agreement with previously reported systems ranging from two-qubit setups to extended spin chains with nontrivial interactions.
-We further apply the framework to the one-dimensional antiferromagnetic Ising model \cite{Ising1D1,Ising1D2,Ising1D3}, unveiling a connection to number theory: the work scales with the logarithm of Fibonacci numbers for open chains and Lucas numbers for rings, revealing a non-extensive quantum effect that disappears only in the macroscopic limit.
+In this manuscript, we present a general analytical framework for quasi-static quantum Stirling engines operating at a ground-state level crossing.
+We show that, in the low-temperature and large-gap regime, a cycle executed between an enhanced point $\lambda_{\text{crit}}$ with degeneracy { {$g_{\text{crit}}^{(0)}$}} and a high-parameter point $\lambda_H$ with degeneracy $g_{H}^{(0)}$ at their respective ground states achieves precisely Carnot efficiency.
+The net work is given by a simple universal expression that depends only on the reservoir temperatures and the degeneracy ratios.
 Notably, this critical-cycle route to Carnot efficiency does not require a classical regenerator.

-In summary, our framework consolidates diverse findings into a unified theory and establishes experimentally testable conditions for quantum thermal machines to attain the fundamental efficiency limit with finite work output.
+Subsequently, we consider the population of the first excited state at the high-parameter point $\lambda_H$, when the energy gap between levels is not negligible.
+We show that while the net work can either decrease or increase depending on the nature of this thermal population, the Carnot efficiency is never reached in either scenario, as it strictly decreases.